denoland/docs/runtime/manual/tools/unstable_flags.md

 deno run --unstable your_script.ts
 ```

-No new features will be exposed using this method, and it will be removed in a
+It is recommended that you use the granular unstable flags instead of this, the
-future release.
+`--unstable` flag is now depreacted and will be removed in Deno 2.